Programme Requirements And Regulations

 MASTER OF SCIENCE IN CLIMATE CHANGE (MSc CC)

 DOCTOR OF PHILOSOPHY IN CLIMATE CHANGE (PhD CC)

 The Pacific Centre for Environment and Sustainable Development offers a Doctor of Philosophy (PhD) in Climate Change, covering the topics taught at Post-Graduate level at the Centre.
 Students interested in progressing from a Masterís programme to doctoral studies are advised to contact the Centre Director directly.
-The Admission and Programme Regulations governing the Doctor of Philosophy appear in page 107 of this publication.
+The Admission and Programme Regulations governing the Doctor of Philosophy appear in page 438 of the USP Handbook and Calendar.